FedericoBonel/momentgram/server/README.md

         EMAIL_USER=Your SMTP server user (if using gmail, this will be your gmail) EMAIL_PASS=Your SMTP server password (if using gmail, you'll need to generate an application password)

+6. Install the application to download dependencies:

+        npm install

-6. Run the app.js file:
+8. Run the app.js file:

         node app.js